phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1864559
+#Number of Trump Tweets: 1865291
-#Number of Cruz Tweets: 787325
+#Number of Cruz Tweets: 787743
-#Number of Clinton Tweets: 520200
+#Number of Clinton Tweets: 520446
-#Number of Rubio Tweets: 479832
+#Number of Rubio Tweets: 479962
 #Number of Jeb!
-Tweets: 408936
+Tweets: 409201
-#Total Number of Tweets: 310879
+#Number of Sanders Tweets: 297934
-#Number of Sanders Tweets: 297802
+#Number of Carson Tweets: 148090
-#Number of Carson Tweets: 148063
+#Number of Kasich Tweets: 133086
-#Number of Kasich Tweets: 133049
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---